Asthma: Using an Asthma Action Plan

 Develop your plan

 - Let your doctor know what you want regarding asthma care.
-For example, if you are not comfortable using a peak flow meter, tell your doctor.
+For example, if you are not sure how to use your inhalers, tell your doctor.

 - If you make an asthma action plan for your child, give a copy to the child's school or caregivers and make sure they know how to use it.